Bomps4/PhD-Thesis/README.md

 # PhD-Thesis

-This repo is for making my PhD thesis available online before it appears  Ams thesis UNIBO, as it is currently not available.
+This repo is for making my PhD thesis available online before it appears on AMSDottorato, as it is currently not available.